-Section 10.1.
+- Section 10.1.
 Dissolution of Company.
-The Company shall, subject to the SEC's approval, dissolve and its assets and business shall be wound up upon the occurrence of any of the following events:

-(a) unanimous written consent of the Participants to dissolve the Company;

-- (b) an event that makes it unlawful or impossible for the Company business to be continued; - (c) the termination of one or more Participants such that there is only one remaining Participant; or - (d) the entry of a decree of judicial dissolution under Section 18-802 of the Delaware Act. - Section 10.2.
+The Company shall, subject to the SEC's approval, dissolve and its assets and business shall be wound up upon the occurrence of any of the following events: - (a) unanimous written consent of the Participants to dissolve the Company; - (b) an event that makes it unlawful or impossible for the Company business to be continued; - (c) the termination of one or more Participants such that there is only one remaining Participant; or - (d) the entry of a decree of judicial dissolution under Section 18-802 of the Delaware Act. - Section 10.2.
 Liquidation and Distribution.
-Following the occurrence of an event described in Section 10.1, the Operating Committee shall act as liquidating trustee and shall wind up the affairs of the Company by: (a) selling its assets in an orderly manner (so as to avoid the loss normally associated with forced sales); and (b) applying and distributing the proceeds of such sale, together with other funds held by the Company: (i) first, to the payment of all debts and liabilities of the Company; (ii) second, to the establishments of any reserves reasonably necessary to provide for any contingent recourse liabilities and obligations; and (iii) third, to such persons or institutions as is consistent with the purposes of the Company and consistent with Section 501(c)(6) of the Code. - Section 10.3.
+Following the occurrence of an event described in Section 10.1, the Operating Committee shall act as liquidating trustee and shall wind up the affairs of the Company by: (a) selling its assets in an orderly manner (so as to avoid the loss normally associated with forced sales); and (b) applying and distributing the proceeds of such sale, together with other funds held by the Company: (i) first, to the payment of all debts and liabilities of the Company; (ii) second, to the establishments of any reserves reasonably necessary to provide for any contingent recourse liabilities and obligations; and (iii) third, to the Participants in proportion to the balances in their positive Capital Accounts (after such Capital Accounts have been adjusted for all items of income, gain, deduction, loss and items thereof in accordance with Article VII through the date of the such distribution) at the date of such distribution. - Section 10.3.
 Termination.
 Each of the Participants shall be furnished with a statement prepared by the Company's independent accountants, which shall set forth the assets and liabilities of the Company as of the date of the final distribution of the Company's assets under Section 10.2 and the net profit or net loss for the fiscal period ending on such date.
 Upon compliance with the distribution plan set forth in Section 10.2, the Participants shall cease to be such, and the liquidating trustee shall execute, acknowledge, and cause to be filed a certificate of cancellation of the Company.
 Upon completion of the dissolution, winding up, liquidation and distribution of the liquidation proceeds, the Company shall terminate.